proinsias/an-independent-mind/docs/Books/Humble Pi.md

 ---

+This is a game known as Penney ante (named for its inventor, Walter Penney), and it has been used to separate humans from their cash for years.
+In the game of Penney ante, people get thrown because every option of three heads and tails has a different combination that is more likely to win.
+It is unsettling that there is no best option to pick that is more likely to win than all the others.
+But this exact oddity is the basis of the game rock-paper-scissors.
+Any option picked can be beaten by one of the other options. — location: [2004](kindle://book?action=open&asin=B07R8QSXYB&location=2004) ^ref-4077

+---
 The link between people who like nontransitive dice and billionaires may be only correlation and not causation. — location: [2029](kindle://book?action=open&asin=B07R8QSXYB&location=2029) ^ref-2750

 ---